SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

     psk="NETWORK-PASSWORD"
 }
 ```
-* Eject MicroSD and plug into RPi
+* Eject the MicroSD and plug it into your RPi
-* Connect via SSH with RPi
+* Connect via SSH with your RPi
-* If required finish your RPi setup with `sudo raspi-config` (for headless client set up auto-login after boot later)
+* If required finish your RPi setup with `sudo raspi-config` (expand SD card, set timezone, etc.)

+### 2) Run SEPIA Client Installation

+* Connect devices as needed (USB mic, ReSpeaker HAT, Touchscreen, etc.)
+* Choose one of the variants below to install your client.

+### 3) Run SEPIA Client Setup

+* Run `bash setup.sh` from the `~/install` folder
+* Set SEPIA server host address (as you would inside your SEPIA app login box)
+* Optional: Define a unique device ID (default is 'o1', Android apps have 'a1' and browsers 'b1' by default)
+* Optional: Define a new CLEXI-ID (this can be used as password for the remote terminal later, default is: clexi-123)
+* Optional: Open the CLEXI settings.json file located at `~/clexi/settings.json` manually to tweak your client (e.g. activate "Hey SEPIA")
+* Finish your setup by setting automatic login via `sudo raspi-config` (Boot options - Desktop/CLI - Console Autologin)
+* Reboot your system
+* Your headless client should automatically start and notify you via a short audio message that he'll be "right there"

-### 2) Remote Connection to Client
+### 4) Configure the Client via Remote Connection

-* After installation of one of the variants below continue setup in SEPIA Control HUB's client connections page
+* Continue the setup in your [SEPIA Control HUB](https://github.com/SEPIA-Framework/sepia-admin-tools/tree/master/admin-web-tools) by opening the 'client connections' page
-* CLEXI server should be reachable at `ws://[rpi-IP]:9090/clexi` (via Nginx)
+* The CLEXI server of your newly installed SEPIA Client should be reachable at `ws://[rpi-IP]:9090/clexi` (via Nginx proxy)
-* ...
+* Enter your CLEXI-ID from the previous step (or use the default) and press the 'CONNECT' button.
+The remote terminal window at the bottom will show the status of the connection.
+* By default your headless client will start the 'setup mode'.
+This might take a while, depending on your RPi model.
+You should hear the audio message "ready for setup" at some point
+* Use the remote terminal to ping all connected clients by typing `ping all` or use the shortcut button right above the terminal input field
+* Your SEPIA Client should answer with client info, device ID and a short message.
+If this is not the case something went wrong during the setup.
+Try to reboot your RPi and observe your CLEXI connection status.
+* Copy the device ID into the field with the same name (right above the shortcut buttons)
+* Use the remote terminal command `call login user [user-ID] password [user-pwd]` (message type: 'SEPIA Client') to login your user
+* You should see a "login successfull" message in the terminal.
+If not check your "host name" settings from the previous step (Client Setup)
+* Use the commands `call test` (message type: 'SEPIA Client') or corresponding shortcut button 'test client' to ... test your client
+* Reboot your system one last time to finish the configuration

 ## Variant 1: USB Mic - Speakers via audio jack